Medicine and health

 Systematic reviews in medicine and related fields. - Micromedex (LTU)

-Reference database providing information on pharmaceuticals, diseases, toxicology, and alternative medicine. - AMED (LTU)
+Evidence-based information service providing information on pharmaceuticals, diseases, toxicology and alternative medicine. - AMED (LTU)

 A reference database in alternative medicine, physiotherapy, occupational therapy and rehabilitation. - APA PsycArticles (LTU)